"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 - Have had radiotherapy to more than about a third of your

 bone marrow(your doctor can advise you about this)

 - Have had another experimental drug in the last month

 - Have had any other type of cancer if your doctor thinks there is a 30% or more chance of it coming back within 2 years

 - Have type 1 or type 2

-diabetesthat requires medication (you may be able to take part if you have type 2 diabetes that is well controlled with diet alone)
+diabetesthat requires medication (you may be able to take part if you have type 2 diabetes - your doctor will check this)

 - Have a problem with your

 digestive systemthat means it may be difficult for you to absorb the trial drug